dreadl0ck/netcap/README.md

 ## Tests

-To execute the unit tests, run the followig from the project root:
+To execute the unit tests, run the following from the project root:

     go test -v -bench=. ./...